 MPCA will reimburse Mi-CCSI for MI Team Health Center attendees. *MI Team Health Centers include: Advantage Health Centers, Cherry Health, Covenant Community Care, Inc., Family Health Center, Inc., Family Medical Center of Michigan, Genesee Community Health Center, Great Lakes Bay Health Centers, The Wellness Plan Medical Centers, Thunder Bay Community Health Services, Inc., Upper Great Lakes Family Health Center

 COMMERCIAL PAYER COVERAGE (BLUE CROSS BLUE SHIELD OF MICHIGAN AND PRIORITY HEALTH):

-This training meets the requirements for the Priority Health care management incentive and the self-management training component for Blue Cross Blue Shield of Michigan Provider Delivered Care Management value-based reimbursement For care managers attending to meet and support commercial payer incentives, attendee fees are based on member/non-member affiliation with Mi-CCSI and are billed to the organization or practice site.
+This training meets the requirements for the Priority Health care management incentive and the self-management training component for Blue Cross Blue Shield of Michigan Provider Delivered Care Management value-based reimbursement.
+For care managers attending to meet and support commercial payer incentives, attendee fees are based on Mi-CCSI member affiliation.
+Attendee fees may be paid by PayPal during registration or billed to the organization or practice site.